User’s Guide to CGNS#

-This User’s Guide is intended as a tutorial: light in content, but heavy in examples, advice, and guidelines.
-Original Version of this User’s Guide was also published as NASA/TM-2001-211236, October 2001.
+This User Guide is intended as a tutorial: light in content but heavy on examples, advice, and guidelines.
+The original version of this User’s Guide was also published in NASA/TM-2001-211236, October 2001.

 All examples of source code discussed in this Guide are available from github repository , as a complement to the document itself.
 We strongly recommend that you download these examples.